Gilgit-Baltistan Police

 The Gilgit-Baltistan Police, formerly known as Northern Areas Police, is responsible for law enforcement in the Gilgit-Baltistan region of Pakistan.
 The mission of the GB Police is the prevention and detection of crime, maintenance of law and order and enforcement of the Constitution of Pakistan.

-The current Inspector General of Gilgit-Baltistan Police is Afzal Mehmood Butt since July 2023.
+The current Inspector General of Gilgit-Baltistan Police is Dr. Akbar Nasir Khan since 4 February 2026.